 Learn more about the Audience Retention report here.

 Don’t get us wrong, views can be a valuable tool in measuring the success of your videos–if done so effectively.
 Simply looking at the number amount for a given video doesn’t give much understanding into why your video is doing well or poorly.
 If you are sharing your video on other platforms, take a look at any spikes in views you may see on certain days in the analytics, while paying attention to the time you made that share.
-This can give you some valuable insight into what time your audience is most likely to click on your content and give it a watch.
+This can give you some valuable insights into what time your audience is most likely to click on your content and give it a watch.

 Learn more about the Views/Watch Time report here.